dnanexus/dxfuse/doc/internals.md

 are complete.
 The only way to update the directory, in case of changes, is to unmount and remount the filesystem.

-DNAx allows multiple files in a directory to have the same name.
+DNAx allows multiple data objects in a directory to have the same name.
 This violates POSIX, and cannot be presented in a FUSE filesystem.
 It is possible to resolve this, by mangling the original filenames, for example, by adding `_1`, `_2` suffixes.
 However, this can cause name collisions, and will certainly make it harder to understand which file was the original.
-The compromise implemented here, to use fictional subdirectories (`1`, `2`, `3`, ...) and place non unique files in them, keeping the original file names.
+The compromise implemented here, to use fictional subdirectories (`1`, `2`, `3`, ...) and place non unique data objects in them, keeping the original names intact.
 For example, a directory can have the files:

 | name  | id   |
 | --    | --   |